 Dry Mouth Guide

 It seems like an inconsequential illness, but once you get dry mouth, you find out that it is much more serious than you thought.
-As the name suggests, this illness happens when a persons mouth becomes unusually dry.
+As the name suggests, this illness happens when a person's mouth becomes unusually dry.
 Medically, this condition is called xerostomia and your teeth and taste buds will suffer.
 This is because saliva, the substance decreased in a person who has dry mouth, helps maintain proper teeth health.
 Without this essential ingredient washing away bacteria, your teeth have no way of fighting decay.
 Saliva also helps you taste and swallow your food, something that is difficult to do when a person has dry mouth.

 The Missing Factor

 Saliva is an essential fluid produced by the body to aide in many functions, many that people take for granted.
 A person cannot chew, talk, or breathe without benefiting from saliva.
 It is secreted into the mouth by salivary glands.
-Saliva is almost all the way made up of water, which is appropriate since 98 percent of the human body is made of water.
-The bodily fluid makes sure the oral cavity stays hydrated.
+Saliva is almost entirely made up of water, which is appropriate since 98 percent of the human body is made of water.
+This bodily fluid makes sure the oral cavity stays hydrated.
 The other small percent of saliva is made up of enzymes, mucus, antibacterial fluid and electrolytes.
 This combination keeps the mouth, tongue, throat and even digestive system working at its best.

 Causes of Dry Mouth